holoviz/panel/doc/how_to/wasm/convert.md

     --index               Whether to create an index if multiple files are served.
     --pwa                 Whether to add files to serve applications as a Progressive Web App.
     --requirements REQUIREMENTS [REQUIREMENTS ...]
                           Explicit requirements to add to the converted file, a single requirements.txt file or a JSON file containing requirements per app.
 By default requirements are inferred from the code.
+    --resources RESOURCES [RESOURCES ...]
+                          Files to pack for distribution with the app.
+Does only support files located in the directory of the main panel app (or in subdirectories below).
     --disable-http-patch  Whether to disable patching http requests using the pyodide-http library.
     --watch               Watch the files
     --num-procs NUM_PROCS
                           The number of processes to start in parallel to convert the apps.

 ## Example